Rating: 4.97 stars 67 reviews

 Location: The Presidio Bldg.
 1009, Ground Level P.O.
 Box 29191 San Francisco CA 94129 USA

-Target demographics: indigenous people of the Amazon rainforest protect their land and culture from oil exploitation
+Target demographics: Indigenous people of the Amazon rainforest, and pro-activist leaders from all over the world

 Geographic areas served: Ecuador and Around the World